Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_app/tasty_bytes_zero_to_app.md

         })
 }
 ```

-We are using the Franchise_id and the accessToken we recieved from the Backend API on successful Login.
-AccessToken is then validated by the Backend API and the Snowflake query is executed and the results are returned, we convert the results to JSON and store in a local variable.
+We are using the `franchise` and the `accessToken` we recieved from the Backend API on successful Login.
+The `accessToken` is then validated by the Backend API and the Snowflake query is executed and the results are returned.
+We convert the results to JSON and store in a local variable.

-In the requestOptions, we are setting the Request Method (GET/POST), and we are sending the accessToken in the header as a Bearer Token.
+In the `requestOptions`, we are setting the Request Method (GET/POST), and we are sending the `accessToken` in the header as a Bearer Token.

-Update the React UI hooks, so the newly created method is called when the page is requested.
-Update the useEffect() method as Step3, to add the following.
+Update the `useEffect()` method in ***pages/Home.js*** as *6.3.7*, to add the following.

 ```js
 fetchTop10Trucks();
 ```

 Now that we have the data from the Backend API, we can build the BarChart, to do that, we are using a react library ***recharts***.
-Add the below is the code as Step4 to display the chart.
+Add the following code to ***pages/Home.js*** as *6.3.8* to display the chart.

 ```html
 <ResponsiveContainer width="100%" height="100%">